alanvantony/studentcomplaintbox/README.md

 STUDENT MODULE
 This module contains the student part of the application.

-● Home page
+  1.Home page
   Home page consists of header,footer and services page.
 Header complaint register,login and home
-● Register page
+  2.Register page
   Students can register a new account by entering the following details:
   Upload Image, User Name, User Email, Password and Phone Number.
 The entered data will be stored in the register table in the database.
-● Login page
+  3.Login page
   Students can login to their account by entering user email and password to the login page
   5. Complaint page